We5ter/Scanners-Box/README.md

 - https://github.com/3gstudent/Smbtouch-Scanner (Automatically scan the inner network to detect whether they are vulnerable)
 - https://github.com/utiso/dorkbot (Command-line tool to scan Google search results for vulnerabilities)
 - https://github.com/OsandaMalith/LFiFreak (A unique automated LFi Exploiter with Bind/Reverse Shells)
+- https://github.com/mak-/parameth (This tool can be used to brute discover GET and POST parameters)

 #### Wireless network Scanners